mishudark/django-chuck/doc/customization/writing_a_command.rst

 load_fixtures(file)     Load the given fixture file
 ======================= ==============

 You want to do some cleanup after a system failure or user interruption?
 Just implement the method ``signal_handler`` and do what ever you want to do.
-By default the project- and virtualenv directory will get erased automatically if the user doesnt set ``delete_project_on_failure`` to ``False`` in the config file.
+By default the project directory and the virtualenv directory will get erased automatically if the user doesnt set ``delete_project_on_failure`` to ``False`` in the config file.

 Here is a complete example: